-Practitioners in the Social Care and Criminal Justice fields are faced with ever increasing requests for the assessment of risk posed by individuals who have been caught in possession of child sexual abuse images, either in hard copy form (photos, videos, audio tapes), and/or more commonly today in digital form (e.g. images downloaded into the computer from the Internet, CD-ROMS, scanned photos, digital camera etc).
+Practitioners in the Social Care and Criminal Justice fields are faced with ever increasing requests for the assessment of risk posed by individuals who have been caught in possession of indecent images of children, either in hard copy form (photos, videos, audio tapes), and/or more commonly today in digital form (e.g. images downloaded into the computer from the Internet, CD- ROMS, scanned photos, digital camera etc.)